Lalit-N97/YelpCamp/README.md

 # YelpCamp
-A portal that displays some campgrounds around the world so that users can see and choose,from them, that which are the desired places for camping as there is description about the campground , also the price is given.
+A portal that displays some campgrounds around the world so that users can see and choose,from them, that which are the desired places for camping as there is description about the campground eith the price per night.